 It started as a random discussion about the power of routines.
-He was telling me how the legendary football player Herschel Walker stayed in amazing shape without lifting weights – he just had a crazy routine of something like 1,000 push-ups and sit-ups every day.
+He told me how some legendary football player stayed in fantastic shape without lifting weights; he just had a crazy routine of something like 1,000 push-ups and 1,000 sit-ups every day.

-The laughter from Shane (and the doubt implied in it) turned out to be exactly what I needed.
-We mapped out some ground rules and shook on it to make it official.
+The laughter from Shane (and the doubt implied in it) was exactly what I needed.
+We mapped out some ground rules and “shook on it” to make it official.

 Never bet against a professional goal setter!

 I approached my fitness goal just like I approached my sales and business goals:

 - I broke it down into bite-sized chunks.
 1,000 crunches may have seemed insurmountable, so I just started with what I could do: 50 crunches, twice a day.
 Then I slowly worked my way up.

 - I charted and tracked my daily, weekly, and monthly progress.

 - I told everyone I knew about it our competition and our goal.
 Friends and family were always asking about our crazy bet and asking about our progress—this made sure there was no backing out.

 Although he started way ahead of me, by the time Shane realized how serious I was, I could do as many as he could, and within a couple of months, I had passed him.
 By the time he got up to 600 push-ups a day, I had hit my goal and was doing 1,000 crunches daily.
 (And no one was more shocked than I was!)

 In the end, there really was no loser—we both got into great shape and had a lot of fun pushing each other.